Wishing you all a very Merry Christmas and…

 There are many types of biomass but wood based fuels like logs, pellets and chips are the ones most commonly used.
 Logs and pellets are used for both domestic and commercial properties with chips being used mainly for commercial applications.
 A biomass boiler will need more space than a traditional boiler and cannot be wall hung.

-Biomass boilers come in a variety of shapes and sizes.
+There’s a huge variety of shapes and sizes when you’re looking for a biomass boiler.
 The utility models look much like a conventional boiler and are usually sited in plant rooms and garages.
 Pellet stoves with boilers are more contemporary and are designed to be seen and enjoyed.
 Cooker models with boilers are also available to replace your existing oil fired Aga or Rayburn.

 Pellets are easier to use and much more controllable than logs running similar to a traditional boiler.
 They have hoppers which refill the boiler automatically at regular intervals which, depending on the size of the hopper can hold enough fuel for a couple of days through to the entirety of the heating system.
 Log-burning stoves and boilers have to be filled with wood by hand.
 They require considerably more work, and you will need a lot of logs to heat a whole house, but are generally cheaper than pellets if you have a good local supply.